yushiangfu/study-notes/01-process.md

 It can be simple enough, such as the famous 'hello world' containing only one thread printing the greeting string.
 The complicated process works as a group of multiple threads executing the assigned jobs to achieve its goal.
 Meanwhile, kernel threads are working in privilege space, managing system resources, and meeting requirements from userspace.
-In this document, I'd like to introduce the process from different perspectives.
+I want to introduce the process from different perspectives in this document.

 ```
                     process          process